hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 obj7
 ```

-Notice that there are 7 objects. `ob2` is not the name of an object in the `dir2/dir3` directory -- in fact it's an object named `dir2/dir3/obj2`.
+Notice that there are 7 objects. `obj2` is not the name of an object in the `dir2/dir3` directory -- in fact it's an object named `dir2/dir3/obj2`.

-By adding the format=json query parameter, we can see the objects in more detail.
+By adding the `format=json` query parameter, we can see the objects in more detail.
 ```
 GET /v1/12345678912345/test_container?format=json
 X-Container-Object-Count: 7